 Instagram is the easy way to create dreamy camera-phone photos in a flash.
 The filters work their magic so well that nearly every picture comes out looking like a keepsake.
 Making those memories permanent can be just as easy with these tools for turning Instagram photos into lasting works of art.Source: Prinstagram

 - Printstagram — The company offers multiple ways to print Instagram photos, but the 20-by-40-inch posters will make a stunning addition to a living room wall.
-Between 50-400 photos are arranged in a clean grid on thick archival paper for $25.
-Fill a Tiny Book ($10 for a set of three) with miniature prints of favorite photos, or the Polaroid-style miniprints ($12 for 48 prints, pictured above) have wide enough borders to double as note cards.
+Between 50 and 400 photos are arranged in a clean grid on thick archival paper for $25.
+Fill a Tiny Book ($10 for a set of three) with miniature prints of favorite photos, or do the Polaroid-style miniprints ($15 for 48 prints, pictured above), which have wide enough borders to double as note cards.

-- PostalPix — Use this iPhone app to print four-inch squares from your Instagram library for only 30 cents each.
-Other sizes are also available, including two-, five-, and eight-inch-square prints.
+- PostalPix — Use this iPhone app to print four-inch squares from your Instagram library for only 33 cents each.
+Other sizes are also available, including two-, five-, and eight-inch square prints.
 Fast shipping, a matte finish, professional-quality resolution, and the convenience of mobile shopping make this our first stop for basic Instagram prints.

 - CanvasPop — Those filtered photos are worthy of an at-home gallery.
 Create a high-resolution 12- or 20-inch-square stretched canvas print for $40 and $114, respectively.
 Buy multiple canvases for an artful wall vignette.

 - Blurb — Haven't looked at a photo album in a while?
-Blurb brings back what now seems like an antiquated way of sharing photos with a modern, Instagram twist.
-Softcover books with 60 pages of Instagram photos run $19, and a hardcover is $32.
+Blurb brings back what now seems like an antiquated way of sharing photos with a modern Instagram twist.
+Softcover books with 60 pages of Instagram photos start at $21.

 - Artifact Uprising — For a stunning addition to your home, we love the options from Artifact Uprising, which incorporates reclaimed pinewood from its own Colorado backyard.
-Clipboard calendars ($25, pictured above) with a print for each month are serene for a workstation, and the wood block plus 12 prints ($22) creates a changeable photo display.
+Clipboard calendars ($30) with a print for each month are serene for a workstation, and the wood block plus 12 prints ($24) creates a changeable photo display.

 - Instagoodies — Print favorite Instagram photos into books of one-inch stickers ($14).
 Attach stickers to the computer monitor, phone case, or wallet for a quick flash of happiness.